QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 -------------

 Starting from version 2.2.* various aspects of Qubes Windows Tools can be configured through registry.
 Main configuration key is located in ``HKEY_LOCAL_MACHINE\SOFTWARE\Invisible Things Lab\Qubes Tools``.
 Configuration values set on this level are global to all QWT components.
-Itís possible to override global values with component-specific keys, this is useful mainly for setting log verbosity for troubleshooting.
+It‚Äôs possible to override global values with component-specific keys, this is useful mainly for setting log verbosity for troubleshooting.
 Possible configuration values are:

 .. list-table::
    :widths: 14 14 14 14